 Wish to make more money than you are getting now?
 Or do you think you deserve to get more salary for the work you do?
 Even after realizing that you are worth more money, many of us are reluctant to ask for a raise.
 I know asking does not always guarantee that you will get a raise, but it also means you can get a good hike if you are lucky.
 Moreover, if you are planning to stay in the current company you are working now, you need to make sure that the employer is paying well.
 Not only you need to be well-prepared, but timing is also important.
-Let us check out some of the things we should know before asking our boss for a raise in writing and an email to your boss.
+Let us check out, how to ask for a raise in writing and an email to your boss.

 The big question is what to say when asking for a raise.
 Whether we accept it or not, money is still a very important factor to have a good and decent life.
 So, why shouldn't you ask for what you deserve?
 Undoubtedly, approaching your boss for a salary hike can be tough and uncomfortable as well.
 How will you prepare yourself for it?
-Learn the tricks you should know while asking your boss for a raise.
+Learn the best way to ask for a raise to your boss.

 Another important thing is to figure out the right time to ask for a raise.
 If your boss is having a busy schedule & working under pressure of completing an urgent project, there is a high chance that he/she might reject your proposal for a hike.
 Do not approach your boss during the time of annual appraisal; instead talk 3-4 months earlier about the raise so that they can consider your request before the final decision is made.
 The preferred time for asking a raise is while taking up a new responsibility or after successful completion of a project.